HMC-Makerspace/MAKE/MAKE-website/md/faq.md

 It is the ground floor of the McGregor Computer Science Center, which is on the corner of Platt and Dartmouth.
 Look for a large yellow sign that says Makerspace!

-## What is the difference between the Machine Shop and the Makerspace?

-The HMC Machine Shop is a facility with equipment and supplies for heavy-duty machining.
-It has a separate safety quiz and is only open during proctor hours.
-The Makerspace is open 24/7 to all students who have passed the Makerspace’s safety quiz, and has a variety of different machines and supplies.

 ## Can my club meet here?

 Yes!
 If your club plans on meeting in the makerspace, we ask that you email makerspace-management-l@hmc.edu to make sure that the time does not conflict with other clubs.